kprobst-fhooe/MID-special-topics/gaze.md

 - Cui, Liu, Li, Wang, Zhao, Rashidian, Baik, Ramakrishnan, Wang, Bi, 2023.
 GlanceWriter: Writing Text by Glancing Over Letters with Gaze.
 In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23), DOI: [10.1145/3544548.3581269](https://doi.org/10.1145/3544548.3581269)

-- Namnakani, Abdrabou, Grizou, Esteves, Khamis, 2023.
+- **Namnakani, Abdrabou, Grizou, Esteves, Khamis, 2023.
 Comparing Dwell Time, Pursuits and Gaze Gestures for Gaze Interaction on Handheld Mobile Devices.
-In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23), DOI: [10.1145/3544548.3580871](https://doi.org/10.1145/3544548.3580871)
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23), DOI: [10.1145/3544548.3580871](https://doi.org/10.1145/3544548.3580871)**

 - Namnakani, Sinrattanavong, Abdrabou, Bulling, Alt, Khamis, 2023.
 GazeCast: Using Mobile Devices to Allow Gaze-based Interaction on Public Displays.
 In Proceedings of the 2023 Symposium on Eye Tracking Research and Application (ETRA '23), DOI: [10.1145/3588015.3589663](https://doi.org/10.1145/3588015.3589663)

-- Namnakani, Abdrabou, Grizou, Esteves, Khamis.
-2023.
-Comparing Dwell time, Pursuits and Gaze Gestures for Gaze Interaction on Handheld Mobile Devices.
-In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23), Article 258.
-DOI: [10.1145/3544548.3580871](https://doi.org/10.1145/3544548.3580871)

-- Cui, Liu, Li, Wang, Wang, Zhao, Rashidian, Baig, Ramakrishnan, Wang, Bi.
-2023.
-GlanceWriter: Writing Text by Glancing Over Letters with Gaze.
-In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23), Article 719.
-DOI: [10.1145/3544548.3581269](https://doi.org/10.1145/3544548.3581269)

 - Colley, Wanner, Rädler, Rötzer, Frommel, Hirzle, Jansen, Rukzio, 2024.
 Efects of a Gaze-Based 2D Platform Game on User Enjoyment, Perceived Competence, and Digital Eye Strain.
 In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI '24), Article No.: 369, [10.1145/3613904.3641909](https://doi.org/10.1145/3613904.3641909)